Elm Thicket, Dallas

-Elm Thicket (or Ellum Thicket; also known as Elm Thicket/Northpark) is a primarily residential neighborhood in North Dallas, Texas near Love Field airport and the neighborhoods of Love Field, Bluffview, Greenway Parks, University Park and Highland Park.
+Elm Thicket (also known as Elm Thicket/Northpark) is a primarily residential neighborhood in North Dallas, Texas near Love Field airport and the neighborhoods of Love Field, Bluffview, Greenway Parks, University Park and Highland Park.

-For most of its history, the historical Elm Thicket/North Park area, has been predominantly an African American community.
+For most of its history the historical Elm Thicket/North Park area has been predominantly an African American community.

 Geography

-Often referred to by residents as North Park, Elm Thicket/North Park refers to the current-day area bounded by Lovers Lane to the north, Lemmon Avenue to the west, Mockingbird Lane to the south, and Inwood Road. to the east.
+Often referred to by residents as North Park, Elm Thicket/North Park refers to the current-day area bounded by Lover's Lane to the north, Lemmon Avenue to the west, Mockingbird Lane to the south, and Inwood Road to the east.

 Historical

 Elm Thicket referred to the lower Southwest portion of the neighborhood.
-This area was bounded by Mockingbird Lane to the South, Cedar Springs Road to the West, Roper Street to the East and University Boulevard to the North and it was one of the few minority-majority areas of North Dallas.
+This area was bounded by Mockingbird Lane to the South, Cedar Springs Road to the West, Roper Street to the East and University Boulevard to the North, and it was one of the few minority-majority areas of North Dallas.
 It is adjacent to the east side of Love Field airport.
 Portions of Elm Thicket were lost due to Love Field airport and roadway expansion.

 A southeastern subsection of Elm Thicket/North Park is also known as Shannon Estates.
 This area is bounded by Inwood Road on the east, Mockingbird Lane on the south, Kenwell Street on the west, and West University Boulevard on the north.

 In the 1944 Dallas Master Plan, Bluffview to the North originally extended south to University Blvd.

 Demographics

 Race

-Elm Thicket/North Park has undergone extensive social and physical change from 2000-2014.
-The African American population has dropped by half from 62% of the neighborhood's population in 2000 to 32% in 2014.
-In the same time, the Hispanic population has risen dramatically, from 26% to 42.5%.
-The white population has doubled from 11% to 19.5% of the neighborhood's population.
+Elm Thicket/North Park has undergone extensive social and physical change from 2000-2023.
+The African American population has dropped by half, from 62% of the neighborhood's population in 2000 to 29% in 2023.
+In the same time, the Hispanic population has experienced a rise and fall, from 26% to 42.5% and back again to 26.4%.
+The white population has risen from 11% to 61.7% of the neighborhood's population.